did-app/www/docs/customise-authentication-pages/index.md

 *Upgrade to our startup tier, or higher, to start customising your sign in pages.*

 To edit the customisation options for an app, visit the admin page for that app.
-You will see the following options if there are available.
+You will see the following options if they are available:

 PICTURE of options